igcbioinformatics/ADER/README.md

 		Use trimmomatic to filter/trim low quality bases from your reads

 #### 	LO 4.2 - Use trimmomatic to remove adaptors and other artefactual sequences from your reads
-		Remove adaptors (such as illumina adaptors) from your reads Check results using FastQC on filtered data
+		Remove adaptors (eg. illumina adaptors) and unwanted sequences (eg. polyA tails) from your reads Check results using FastQC on filtered data

 ### LO 5 - Generate alignments of processed reads against a reference genome